Curso expres 1

 En esta ocasión os queremos explicar el significado de la expresión en español «tomar el pelo».
 Sinónimos de la expresión «Tomar el pelo»: chancear, guasearse, mofarse, pitorrearse, cachondearse, burlarse, chacotear, bufonear, chirigotear, rechiflarse, coñearse, chasquear, chufletear, reírse, chunguearse…

-Diferencias entre conocer y saber
+Diferencias entre LLEVAR y TRAER

 Ver más